ClojureBridge/Workshops/README.md

 This is the repository of ClojureBridge workshops.
 Please use GitHub Issues to request website updates for upcoming workshops.

+For a list of past and upcoming workshops, see [Events](events.md).

 ## Workshop Event Listing

 Copy and paste the [Announcement Template](announcement-template.md)